 Server

 A package can extend the app shell’s Go server - add custom API endpoints, register PocketBase record hooks in Go, run background tickers, or bind IMAP/SMTP services.
-The app shell loads each linked package’s server module at startup via a single generated entry point.
+The app shell loads each present package’s server module at startup via a single generated entry point.
 Most packages do not need this: if all your server-side logic fits in PocketBase JS hooks, stick with pb-hooks/ instead.

 Declaring a server module